JonGerhardson/doxxer/Readme.md

 When you hate standing at the clerk's counter, and/or are also too broke for photocopies.

+**doxxer.sh** will automatically convert a folder of hastily photographed documents to hastily rotated, cropped, de-skewed PDFs with text (kinda).

-Quick and dirty, good enough for a ctrl + f tho.
+Quick and dirty, good enough for a ctrl + f.
 Might make a more advanced version that runs in a docker container just so it can be called doxxer-docker.

 **Usage**
 - have .jpg images in a directory, preferbly by themselves as this will convert every .jpg present.